-Remcon and Amprobe Fluke's Amprobe Instrument purchased the Remcon line and continues to make replacement relays, although the new ones are 100% solid state so cannot be used on the same circuit with ones that are still the mechanical latching type.
+Remcon and Amprobe Fluke's Amprobe Instrument purchased the Remcon line and continued to make replacement relays until 2020, although the newer ones were 100% solid state so could not be used on the same circuit with ones that were still had the mechanical latching type.
 (They discontinued making the Remcom low voltage switches in February of 2011.)
-In other words, if you happen to have some old relays lying around you would have to replace all old relays with the new relays on each circuit, but other than that, your switches will work the same with either type.
+In other words, if you happen to have some old relays lying around you would have to replace all old mechanical relays with the newer relays on each circuit, but other than that, your switches will work the same with either type.
 However, if you don't have any replacement Remcon relays, then we have options and instructions for retrofitting your Remcon system with Touch Plate Lighting parts.

 Remcon and Pyramid Pyramid Instrument Company was the precursor to Remcon and was installed in homes in the 1940's and 1950's.
 Pyramid low voltage parts will work with both older and newer Remcon relays and switches (as long as you follow the suggestions above for proper use and installation of mechanical vs. solid state relays.)
-Note that the newer Remcon relays have been discontinued and can only be replaced with Touch Plate.
+Note that both the older and the newer Remcon relays have been discontinued but there are options for upgrading to Touch Plate parts.

 Remcon and GE Important: GE relays cannot be used in a Remcon system because of the fundamental differences - each Remcon relay is actually a transformer with a built-in relay, whereas GE relays are connected to separate transformers.
-Only Touch-Plate light switches have been safety tested for compatibility with Remcon, so we do not recommend wiring GE switches into your Remcon system.
+Only Touch-Plate light switches have been safety tested for compatibility with Remcon, so we do not recommend wiring vintage GE switches (also discontinued) into your Remcon system.

 Remcon and Bryant Low voltage Bryant voltage switches and relays work on the same system as GE, so the same cautions apply.